HackBrexit/MinistersUnderTheInfluence/src/python/csv-reader/README.md

-This script reads in one or many csv files containing information about minstry meetings.
+This script reads in one or many csv files containing information about ministry meetings.

 It assumes that the files have the following four ordered columns:
    - Minister name